Student loan deferment allows you to temporarily stop making payments on your student loans.

 Consider this First

 Before you go on deferment, you should talk to your student loan servicer and learn about the terms of deferment.
-Some companies only let you defer a certain number of times or for a set time period.

 Applying for Deferment

-Contact your student loan servicer to being the process of putting your loans into deferment.
+Contact your student loan servicer to begin the process of putting your loans into deferment.
 You may need to prove that you qualify for the economic hardship that allows you to put your loans on deferment.
 They may ask you to send documentation and give you a time limit of how long you will be in deferment.
 You'll also need to fill out an application.